{{org_field_logo}}

 1. Purpose

 The purpose of this Environmental Sustainability Policy is to establish {{org_field_name}}’s commitment to minimising its environmental impact and promoting sustainable practices throughout all aspects of its operations, service delivery, and stakeholder relationships.
-As a provider of temporary healthcare staff, predominantly in care homes across England, {{org_field_name}} acknowledges its responsibility under environmental and social legislation, such as the Environment Act 2021, Climate Change Act 2008, Waste Regulations 2011, and The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, to protect and enhance the environment.
+As a provider of temporary staff to health and care settings in England, {{org_field_name}} recognises its responsibility to manage its environmental impact in accordance with applicable environmental law and good practice, including the Environment Act 2021, the Climate Change Act 2008 (as amended to reflect the UK net zero target), the Environmental Protection Act 1990 duty of care in relation to waste, the Waste (England and Wales) Regulations 2011, and any client-site environmental requirements that apply during assignments.
 Although our core business is not directly associated with industrial or high-pollution activities, we recognise that every organisation, regardless of size, has a role to play in promoting environmental sustainability.
 This policy outlines how {{org_field_name}}, its directors, temporary workers (including registered nurses and healthcare assistants), and administrative staff will adopt environmentally responsible behaviours and integrate sustainability into everyday working practices.

 2. Scope